Analytics for marketers – Part 2

 Now that you have a better understanding as to why you should be tracking what people are doing on your website and how to go about it, it’s time to find out exactly how this data you gather can be used to gain insight about your audience in order to create effective marketing campaigns.

-(Coming soon: Part Two of our guide: ‘How to leverage analytics for marketing’.)
+(Coming soon: Part Two of our guide: ‘How to use analytics for digital marketing’.)